 Learn more by watching our video and scroll down for more information and updates.

 How do I enroll (or re-enroll) my child in home schooling for this school year?

-To begin or to continue home schooling your child, you must annually submit a Letter of Intent.
-For the 2020-21 school year, this letter is due on or about July 1, 2020.
-Please email your Letter of Intent to firstname.lastname@example.org and include the following:
+To continue home schooling your child, you must annually submit a Letter of Intent for each child.
+For the 2021-22 school year, this letter is due on or about July 1, 2021:

 In order to ensure that your child receives an educational experience aligned to the New York State Education Department (NYSED) Commissioner’s Regulation Part 100.10, there are several forms that you are required to submit over the course of the school year.